CroWzblooD/SocialDefi/README.md

 - Premium subscriptions for advanced analytics.
 - Partnerships with blockchain projects for sponsored content.

+## Crossmint Integration
+This project integrates the Crossmint wallet functionality as a key feature.
+Crossmint provides an innovative way to create wallets and manage transactions seamlessly within the Telegram bot interface.

+### Where Crossmint is Used:
+- **Wallet Creation**: Users can create a new Crossmint wallet directly through the bot.
+- **Balance Checking**: Users can check their wallet balances in real-time.
+- **Token Sending**: Enables users to send tokens directly from their Crossmint wallets.

+For more information about Crossmint, visit their official website at [Crossmint](https://crossmint.com/) or check their documentation [here](https://docs.crossmint.com/).

 ## Olas Integration
 This project utilizes the Olas network as a foundational layer for enhanced performance in decentralized applications.
 Olas provides a robust framework for building scalable DApps on Ethereum Layer 2 solutions.
 The integration of Olas is crucial in this project as it allows the bot to leverage its capabilities in processing transactions efficiently while ensuring low latency and high throughput.